Icelandic rock band Sigur Ros charged with tax evasion

-REYKJAVIK, Iceland — Members of the Icelandic band Sigur Ros have been charged with tax evasion, three years after local authorities launched a probe into the avant-garde rock band’s finances.
+REYKJAVIK, Iceland — Members of the Icelandic avant-garde rock band Sigur Ros have been charged with tax evasion three years after authorities launched a probe of the group’s finances.

-The indictment, issued by the District Prosecutor on Thursday, accuses the prominent musicians in the Nordic nation of submitting incorrect tax returns from 2011 to 2014, evading a total of 151 million Icelandic Krona ($1.2 million).
+An indictment issued by the district prosecutor Thursday accused the prominent musicians of submitting incorrect tax returns from 2011 to 2014, evading a total of 151 million Icelandic Krona ($1.2 million).

-Band members fault their former accountant and say they have cooperated with tax authorities after learning about his mishandling.
-In a statement Thursday, the band vowed to clear its name and said it “regrets seeing the case end up in court.”
+The band’s four members faulted their former accountant and said they cooperated with tax authorities after learning about the inaccurate tax returns.

+In a statement Thursday, they vowed to clear the Sigur Ros name and said the group “regrets seeing the case end up in court.”

-While the tax case is pending trial, assets belonging to the four — apartments and houses worth $6.5 million — will remain frozen by the authorities.
-Two-thirds of the assets belong to frontman Jon Thor Birgisson, who currently lives in Los Angeles.
+Assets of the four, including apartments and houses worth $6.5 million, will be frozen pending trial, authorities said.
+Two-thirds of the assets belong to Sigur Ros frontman Jon Thor Birgisson, who currently lives in Los Angeles.

-Birgisson is charged with evading about $240,000 in income taxes and a further $105,000 in taxes on his investment income.
+Birgisson is charged with evading about $240,000 in income taxes and another $105,000 in taxes on his investment income.

 According to the prosecutor, other band members — Georg Holm, Kjartan Sveinsson and Orri Pall Dyrason — allegedly neglected reporting a total of $1.6 million in income, of which they should have paid about $725,000 in taxes.